safarzadeh-reza/ENGO645-Assignments/source/index.rst

 .. admonition:: On-site teaching

     Please note that the course is organized completely on site during the 2024 winter semester.
-However, lab sessions are combination on on site and online sessions.
+However, lab sessions are combination of on site and online sessions.
     Online support will be available in the discussion board on course D2L or in online office hours.

 Course topics